gaultier/blog/advent_of_code_5.md

 ## The problem

-It boils down to: we have a long string looking like this: `AabcdZz`, and we want to merge, or remove, neighbouring letters which have opposite casing, e.g `Aa` would disappear while `bc` remains.
-Once we are finished with our example, it is: `bcd`.
+It boils down to: we have a string looking like this: `AabcdZz`, and we want to remove neighbouring letters which are the same letter and have opposite casing, e.g `Aa` disappears while `bc` remains.
+Once we are finished processing our example, we have: `bcd`.

-The final ouput is the number of results in the final string, so in this case, `3`.
+The final ouput is the number of characters in the final string, i.e, `3`.

 ## Working with the REPL to iteratively close in on a solution